akashkumar-d/akashkumar-d.github.io/_pages/about.md

     <i>Tadvanaḥ mama hṛdaye vasati.</i> <br>
   </p>
 </div>

+# About Me
+I am a 4th year PhD student in the [Computer Science department](https://cse.ucsd.edu/) at the University of California San Diego where I am co-advised by Prof. [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/) and Prof. [Misha Belkin](http://misha.belkin-wang.org/).
+I completed a BSc in Mathematics and Computer Science, followed by an MSc in Computer Science at Chennai Mathematical Institute (CMI, India).
+Previously, I have held positions as a research scientist intern/fellow at Adobe Research (San Jose, CA, USA), Max Planck Institute for Software Systems (Saarbrücken, Germany), and IBM Research (Bengaluru, IN).

+I am broadly interested in advancing both the theoretical foundations and practical applications of machine learning.
+Specifically, my focus lies in statistical machine learning, algorithm design, interactive learning, optimization, and the theoretical aspects of deep learning.
+I am particularly enthusiastic about leveraging tools from probability theory, analysis, differential geometry, and statistics to rigorously study the computational and statistical efficiency of learning algorithms.
+My goal is to deepen our understanding of the principles underlying data-driven learning and the capabilities of machines to extract meaningful insights from complex datasets.<be>

 More recently, I'm interested in the following problems (feel free to drop an email if you have interesting ideas to discuss):